danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

   }
 }
 ```
+The two behaviors `move()` and `show()` are the functions that can be used by each object instance.
+Each object can move differently with various speed, size, etc.

 ## Objects

 For this section, we will illustrate how to create an object instance, which is coded in the file sketch.js.

-**(Step 4) Object creation**: After the basic setup of the class structure, next is to create a Tofu object that can display on a screen.
+**(Step 4) Object creation**: After the basic setup of the class structure, next is to create a tofu object that can display on a screen.

 ```javascript
 let tofu = [];